 1. What is a conditional release?

 A conditional release is a release that is not effective until you get the money that is recited in the release.
-Most releases we see are not conditional, so you have to make them conditional.
+Most releases we see are not conditional, so you must make them conditional.
 Here is a sentence that will do that:

 Notwithstanding anything herein to the contract, this waiver and release is expressly conditioned upon the undersigned’s receipt of $___ in paid funds, otherwise this waiver and release is void.